-Over 100 Makers from across the North State will be providing hands-on activities at the Shasta County Mini Maker Faire on September 15!
+Over 100 Makers from across the North State provided hands-on activities at the Shasta County Mini Maker Faire 2018!

 What do crafters, tech enthusiasts, educators, tinkerers, hobbyists, science clubs, authors, designers, engineers, artists, students, performers, farmers, woodworkers, mathematicians entrepreneurs, and chefs have in common?

-On September 15, they will all gather to create, build, share and play.
+They gather to create, build, share and play at Maker Faire.